 independent power producers in pakistan

-Independent Power Producers in Pakistan
+Independent Power Producers (IPPs) in Pakistan

 Independent Power Producers (IPPs) are private companies that generate power/electricity before selling it to the national grid competitively.
 They are also called Non-utility generators (NUGs) which only further emphasize private ownership.
 There can be a variety of sources that IPPs can use to generate electricity such as wind, solar, and nuclear energy.
 Although they contribute to Pakistan’s circular debt, they are still a necessary evil.